La Salle Forum Invitational

 I don't care if you sit/stand.
 Really, I don't.
 Just generally try to remain in the room.
 I won't be shaking hands.

 Please time your speeches and prep time.
-I may not keep accurate time of this since my attention is to the content of your speeches.
+I prefer to devote my attention to the content of your speeches rather than focusing on watching the clock, but I can time if needed.
 Flex prep is fine if all debaters in the round agree.

 Debate:

 You have an absolute obligation to articulate your arguments.
-Even if I’m familiar with the literature or whatever that you might be referencing I *try* to avoid filling in any gaps.
+Even if I’m familiar with the literature or whatever that you might be referencing I won't fill in the gaps in your explanation/argumentation.

 Signposting = GOOD!
 Flipping back and forth from AFF flow to NEG flow then back to AFF Flow to NEG Flow....BAD....
 VERY, VERY, VERY BAD!